aws-samples/amazon-sagemaker-build-train-deploy/02_deploy/README.md

 	<img src="../images/module_02/deploy_output.png" alt="Deploy output" width="700px" />

 6. Check the deployment progress by going back to SageMaker Studio and choosing **Deployment >> Endpoints** from the menu on the left.
-Locate the endpoint whose name starts with `sagemaker-btd-endpoint-`.
+Locate the endpoint whose name starts with `amzn-sm-btd-endpoint-`.
 Choose the **Refresh** link every couple of minutes and wait until the **Status** column shows **InService**.

 	<img src="../images/module_02/view_endpoints.png" alt="List of endpoints" width="800px" />

 7. Make note of the name of the SageMaker endpoint you have just deployed.
 You will need the name in the next section.
-The endpoint name starts with `sagemaker-btd-endpoint-`.
+The endpoint name starts with `amzn-sm-btd-endpoint-`.

 ## Perform predictions using the deployed model